Best star tracker camera mounts for astrophotography in 2025

 -

-The Move Shoot Move Nomad star tracker is a compact and affordable option for astrophotographers that we'd particularly recommend for beginners.
-It allows for long exposures of up to five minutes by rotating the camera in sync with the Earth's rotation, preventing star trailing.
+The Move Shoot Move Nomad star tracker is a compact and affordable option for astrophotographers that we'd particularly recommend for travel.
+It allows for long exposures of up to five minutes by rotating the camera in sync with the Earth's rotation to prevent star trailing.

-It's simple to use once set up, and provides reliable performance for exposures up to 3-4 minutes, although longer exposures can be hit-or-miss due to external factors like wind and light pollution.
+It's simple to use once set up, and provides reliable performance for exposures up to 3-4 minutes.
 Battery life is excellent, allowing for up to 5,000 shots.

 While the Move Shoot Move is very portable (weighing just 430g), its low weight capacity of 7lbs means it works best with wider lenses rather than heavy telephoto or telescope setups.
-It's also worth noting that additional accessories like a laser pointer and geared tripod head are required for proper polar alignment, adding to the overall cost.
+It's also worth noting that additional accessories like a laser pointer and geared tripod head are required for a more precise polar alignment.

 Specifications